Tibolte/AgendaCalendarView/README.md

         this.mAllDay = allDay;
     }
 ````
-Here is a quick (and very simple) to provide a list of events:
+Here is a quick (and very simple) example providing a list of events:

 ```java
     private void mockList(List<CalendarEvent> eventList) {